JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 * Whereas before we never resampled specular GI, we can now resample sufficiently rough/glossy specular reflections.
 More on the caveats here in a bit.
 * Much better light leak prevention, as instead of always terminating into the world cache after the first bounce like we used to for ReSTIR GI, it's now easy to simply continue tracing the path if terminating would risk leaking light.

 Overall, we get some very nice quality wins, simplify the code, and reduce our memory usage.
-Performance tends to be either about the same, slightly slower, or slightly faster depending on the scene and GPU in question.
+Performance tends to be either about the same, slightly slower, or slightly faster depending on the GPU and scene you're benchmarking.

+TODO: Screenshots of non-denoised unified vs non-unified vs reference

 ### Downsides